DingXiaoH/GSM-SGD/README.md

 # Global Sparse Momentum SGD

-The WIFI of hotel is killing me.
-I cannot push codes.
-Will be released when I get back to Beijing from ICCV.

 This repository contains the codes for the following NeurIPS-2019 paper

 [Global Sparse Momentum SGD for Pruning Very Deep Neural Networks](https://arxiv.org/pdf/1909.12778.pdf).